FYTalon/pienerf/README.md

 ### Parameters
 Key command line parameters include:

+- Shared Parameters:
+  - `path`: the path to NeRF dataset, the directory containing transfom*.json
+  - `dataset_type`: used only for NeRF synthetic data, `--dataset_type synthetic` is equivalent to to setting `--scale 0.8 --bound 1.0 --dt_gamma 0.0 --W 800 --H 800`.
+  - `workspace`: directory of saved checkpoints
+  - `exp_name`: customizable experiment name

 - Point Sampling Parameters:
     - `sub_coeff`: The bigger, the more boundary points sampled.